n0ring/scop_42/README.md

-Basic GPU rendering with OpenGL
+### GPU Rendering with OpenGL

-Usage:
+Project for 42 Ecole.

+This project loads models from .obj files with mtl settings, sends data to the GPU, and renders using shaders.
+You can rotate models along the x and y axes, move them along the x, y, and z axes, and change their size.

+You can also rotate textures, select the active object (which will light up), and toggle simple lights on and off.

+According to the task, I couldn't use any external libraries to parse the model, work with matrices, or load textures.

+So, I created my own parser, a small analog of glm functions, and some simple code to load textures as bmp files.

+Additionally, I used the stb_image library to load jpg textures just for fun stuff, as it is not part of the main subject.

+**Usage:**

-For render model add path to .obj file as second argument.
-Example: ./scop pathTo.obj
+To render a model, add the path to the .obj file as the second argument.
+Example: `./scop pathTo.obj`

-Controls:
+**Controls:**

-WASD for move object in xy axis
+- `WASD` to move the object along the xy axes
-Q E for move object in z axis
+- `Q` and `E` to move the object along the z axis
-UP DOWN LEFT RIGHT  for turn object
+- `UP`, `DOWN`, `LEFT`, `RIGHT` to rotate the object
-T for toggle between texture color modes
+- `T` to toggle between texture color modes
+- `F` for lines only
-F for lines only.
-U for fill mode
+- `U` for fill mode
-- + for scale object (use left shit for +)
+- `-+` to scale the object (use left shift for +)
-For turn on light type lumos.
-Guess for turn off?
+- To turn on the light, type `lumos`.
+Can you guess how to turn it off?